Flagella

 Lophotrichous Flagella

-Definition: These are several, situated at one and/or both poles of the cell.
+These are several, situated at one and/or both poles of the cell.
 This organization provides higher efficiency compared to the movement with only one flagellum on the organism.

 Amphitrichous Flagella

-Definition: Flagella are present at each end of the cell but only one of them is arranged.
+Flagella are present at each end of the cell but only one of them is arranged.
 This way of a bacterium arranging allows this bacterium to move in both ways because the flagella can rotate in opposite ways.

 Peritrichous Flagella

-Definition: The flagella are arranged all over the surface of the cell.
+The flagella are arranged all over the surface of the cell.
 This widespread arrangement gives better and broader power for the forces and directions of propulsion that make locomotion possible.

-Examples: Peritrichous flagella are used by Escherichia coli a common inhabitant of the gut to move through the thick broth of the intestines.
+Examples: Peritrichous flagella are used by Escherichia coli, a common inhabitant of the gut, to move through the thick broth of the intestines.

-Microtubule Arrangement in Eukaryotes
+Microtubule Arrangement in Eukaryotic Flagella

-The microtubule arrangement is described below-
+The microtubule arrangement is described below:

 Dynein arms are the motor complexes bound to the microtubules which produce force by the hydrolyzing nucleotide ATP.
 These proteins make the microtubules move past each other in a sliding motion giving the flagellum its whip-like behaviour.